 Distance: 21.1 miles Location: Wasdale Head Coordinates: N 54.46511, W 3.25634

 Travelling:From the car park, retrace your steps back down the valley.
 The views going the other way are not quite as impressive but still very good.
-Beyond the lake, just before Nether Wasdale, take the first left turn, signposted to Santon Bridge.
+Turn left at Countess Beck and continue beyond the lake.
+Just before Nether Wasdale, take the left turn, signposted to Santon Bridge.
 Cross the River Irt and continue along the narrow scenic road for approx 2 miles to a T junction in Santon Bridge village.
 A short distance to the right is The Bridge Inn for refreshments.
 Turn left at the T junction towards Eskdale.
 Now on a slightly better road, continue approx 1.8 miles to pass the Bower House Inn on the right.
 After a further 0.3 miles, just beyond a house on the left, take the minor left turn towards Miterdale.
 Follow the very narrow road for almost 1 mile to a gate and just beyond is a large grassy area on the left next to the River Mite.

 Distance: 31.1 miles Location: Miterdale access area Coordinates: N 54.39877, W 3.31619